Not All Attorneys are Created Equal

 - Been favorably evaluated by other attorneys and judges familiar with his or her estate planning, trust, and probate work.

 In this state, less than half of 1 percent (or one in 200) of lawyers are certified specialists in my chosen area of specialty.
 For your purposes, it means that the State Bar has given that attorney an extra stamp of approval so that you know you are working with someone who truly knows the intricacies of the law.
-We at CunninghamLegal are unique in that I am not the only one with this designation; our president Jim Cunningham and lead attorney Ed Goodson are as well, and we have additional attorneys beginning the long and arduous process soon.

 As you think about caring for your family for generations to come, consider choosing a firm that will understand all the complex issues and nuances associated with protecting your assets and administering your trust.